Monica-mcm/NBA_Final_Project/README.md

 - Most Valuable Player (MVP)

 Project route:
-- Clean the CSVs using Python Pandas and SQL DataBase
+- Clean the CSVs using Python Pandas
 - Perform webscrapping from and online table to extract the Most Valuable Player (MVP) information
 - Connect to Google Collab to split the data and train the algorithm
 - Create a webpage with CSS and add text and visuals.
-The Webpage will have an input that searches for the result.
+The Webpage will have an input that searches for the result and graphics from Plotly.
-- Javascript Plotly